 - You gave up

-The promoter has the venue (or their financing) pulled.
-The DJ they wanted to do it originally but who couldn't suddenly can again.
+The promoter has the venue (or their financing) force.
+The DJ wished to try to to it originally however United Nations agency could not suddenly will once more.
 Ticket sales are poor so the room you were booked for is not going to open.
-There are countless ways failure can snatch you from the jaws of victory.
+There square measure myriad ways that failure will snatch you from the jaws of conclusion.

 The amateurs give up at this point.
 But that's a huge error.
 Think about it this way: You've now got a promoter who knows and likes you and is prepared to offer you work; that is a very, very good thing.
 Gig or no gig, you just won something.
 You're on your way to success.
 This is a bad, bad time to give up.

-Everyone who gets DJ bookings tries a lot harder than the rest - but everyone who tries a lot harder than the rest doesn't always get booked.
+Everyone United Nations agency gets DJ bookings tries tons more durable than the remainder - however, everybody United Nations agency tries tons more durable than the remainder does not continuously get set-aside.
 If you really want this, you have to do better than that.

 Ultimately, the truth is that the people who succeed are the ones who can see things not only how they really are (which this article has given you a window into), but also who see things from the point of view of the person or people who have the thing they want (DJ slots, in this case).